-This is a measure of the level of crosstalk between channels.
-It is measured by applying a full-scale sine wave signal to the three, nonselected input channels and applying a 50 kHz signal to the selected channel.
-The channel-to-channel isolation is defined as the ratio of the power of the 50 kHz signal on the selected channel to the power of the noise signal on the unselected channels that appears in the fast Fourier transform (FFT) of this channel.
+Channel-to-channel isolation is a measure of the level of crosstalk between channels.
+It is measured by applying a full-scale sine wave signal to all seven nonselected input channels and applying a 50 kHz signal to the selected channel.
+The channel-to-channel isolation is defined as the ratio of the power of the 50 kHz signal on the selected channel to the power of the noise signal on the unselected channels that appears in the FFT of this channel.
 The noise frequency on the unselected channels varies from 40 kHz to 740 kHz.
-The noise amplitude is at $2\times V{\text{REF}}$ , while the signal amplitude is at $1\times V{\text{REF}}$ .
+The noise amplitude is at $2\times V{\text{REF}}$, while the signal amplitude is at $1\times V{\text{REF}}$.
 See Figure 4.